9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 I shot my event last night with this lens, and everything’s fast-paced and fast-moving.
 It picked up everything very quickly.

-Even in low light stayed locked on; there was no hunting, no problems with it, or anything like that.
-It was speedy, accurate, and worked very well.
+Even in low light, it stayed locked on; there was no hunting, problems with it, or anything like that.

-So are there any negatives to this lens thing you should be aware of before you buy it?
+So, are there any negatives to this lens thing you should be aware of before you buy it?

 It’s by a brand that isn’t very well-known regarding lenses.

-So take that with a grain of salt.
+So, take that with a grain of salt.
 For me, it worked well.

 The minimum focus distance is pretty far away; I didn’t get the exact measurement of what it was.

-So obviously, it’s not a macro lens, but if you’re thinking of using it for something like that, it’s just not going to work very well.
-So be aware of that.
+So, it’s not a macro lens, but if you’re thinking of using it for something like that, it’s just not going to work very well.

-So overall, I went in with low expectations for this.
+So, overall, I went in with low expectations for this.

 It is a cheaper lens; I didn’t think it would be that great.